 Chloramphenicol / hydrocortisone / polymyxin b ophthalmic Side Effects

-Some side effects of chloramphenicol / hydrocortisone / polymyxin b ophthalmic may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for chloramphenicol / hydrocortisone / polymyxin b ophthalmic may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 Applies to chloramphenicol / hydrocortisone / polymyxin b ophthalmic: ophthalmic ointment

 Serious side effects are not expected with this medication.
 Rarely, prolonged use of chloramphenicol medications has damaged bone marrow.
 Call your doctor if you experience extreme fatigue or unusual bleeding or bruising.

 More commonly, some burning, stinging, irritation, itching, redness, blurred vision, eyelid itching, eyelid swelling, or sensitivity to light may occur.
 Continue to use chloramphenicol/polymyxin B and hydrocortisone ophthalmic and talk to your doctor about any side effects you experience.

 More about chloramphenicol/hydrocortisone/polymyxin b ophthalmic